 Please stay in your vehicle and wear a mask.
 A volunteer will come to your vehicle to collect medications.

 Bring: Prescription (controlled and non-controlled) and over-the-counter medications, ointments, patches, inhalers, non-aerosol sprays, creams, vials and pet medications.
+It is recommended that participants bring their medications in the original pill containers.
+You may cross your name off of any labels ahead of time.

 Do Not Bring: Illegal drugs, needles/sharps, acids, aerosol cans, bio-hazardous materials (anything containing a bodily fluid or blood), personal care products (shampoo, soaps, lotions, sunscreens), household hazardous waste (paint, pesticides, oil, gas), mercury thermometers.